mavlink/MAVSDK-docs/en/contributing/plugins.md

 )
 ```

-Integration tests for [DroneCore Extensions](../guide/dronecore_extensions.md) are handled in the exactly the same way:
+Integration tests for [SDK Extensions](../guide/sdk_extensions.md) are handled in the exactly the same way:
 ```
 external_example       ## The (example) SDK/external plugin directory.
 ├── integration_tests